 The hexachord system was based on those 3 reference pitches (which is exactly why they became reference pitches), and thus hexachords came in 3 versions which all had the same symmetrical intervallic structure:

 hard G - A - B - C - D - E natural C - D - E - F - G - A soft F - G - A - Bb - C - D "steps" 1 1 1/2 1 1 t t s t t

 The process of moving between different types of hexachords by employing common-tones was called "mutation", and in fact was another hold-over from ancient Greek practice.

-Musicians began to modulate more widely and thus employed the idea of mutation to travel to different tonal centers in addition to these 3.
+Musicians eventually (c.1300) began to modulate more widely and thus employed the idea of mutation to travel to different tonal centers in addition to these 3.

 Essentially, mutation employed the "soft-b" to indicate in a relative way a modulation into the "soft" hexachord, whatever its actual pitch might be.
 So the "soft-b" at this time always indicated a relative and not an absolute pitch.